orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 ---
-title: Custom Template
+title: View Template
-description: Learn how to create custom templates and themes for your Laravel Orchid application with our comprehensive documentation page on Custom Templates.
+description: Learn how to create view/custom templates and themes for your Laravel Orchid application with our comprehensive documentation page on Custom/View Templates.
 ---

 ## Views